-The team will visit you in your own home, or residential care home, to carry out an assessment that will usually last around 1 hour.
+The team will visit you in your own home, or residential care home, to carry out an assessment that will usually last around one hour.
 During the assessment we will discuss:

 We will assess your mobility, balance and muscle strength and consider all the main risk factors associated with falls.
 We will also carry out a home hazards assessment.